Accuracy of BIM Quantity Take-Off measured through an Example

 BIM SOLUTIONS APPLICATION AND BENEFITS TO STAKEHOLDERS:

 The availability of software packages that can help prepare bills of quantities is increasing day to day.
 Bills of quantities are produced with the help of building information Modeling services.
 They do this task using the information contained in the model.
-The benefits of integrated BIM solutions are several and they are beneficial for everybody in a construction industry including owners, cost consultants, project managers, and contractors.
+The benefits of integrated BIM solutions are several and they are beneficial for everybody in the construction industry including owners, cost consultants, project managers, and contractors.